AdobeDocs/commerce-knowledge-base.en/help/support-tools/patches-available-in-qpt-tool/v1-1-29/acsd-49502-downloadable-link-not-updated-correctly.md

 1. Create a downloadable product with link(s).
 1. Create a customer account and log in.
 1. Add the downloadable product to the cart from the storefront.
-1. In the admin, schedule a new update for the downloadable product and let the scheduled update complete.
+1. In the **[!UICONTROL Admin]**, schedule a new update for the downloadable product and let the scheduled update complete.
 1. Complete the order on the storefront.

 <u>Expected results</u>: